Roman conquest of Britain: Agricola in Caledonia

-Findings
+Archaeology

-In 2019, GUARD Archaeology team led by Iraia Arabaolaza uncovered a marching camp dating to the 1st century AD, used by Roman legions during the invasion of Roman general Agricola.
-According to Arabaolaza, the fire pits were split 30 metres apart into two parallel lines.
-The findings also included clay-domed ovens and 26 fire pits dated to between AD 77 and 86 and AD 90 loaded with burn and charcoal contents.
+In 2019 a marching camp dating to the 1st century AD was found, thought to have been used by Roman legions during the invasion of Agricola.
+Clay-domed ovens and 26 fire pits dated to AD 77–90 were also found, loaded with burnt objects and charcoal contents.
+The fire pits were 30 metres (98 feet) apart in two parallel lines.
 Archaeologists suggested that this site had been chosen as a strategic location for the Roman conquest of Ayrshire.

 AD 84–117

 Agricola's successors are not named in any surviving source, but it seems they were unable or unwilling to further subdue the far north.
 The fortress at Inchtuthil was dismantled before its completion and the other fortifications of the Gask Ridge in Perthshire, erected to consolidate the Roman presence in Scotland in the aftermath of Mons Graupius, were abandoned within the space of a few years.
 It is equally likely that the costs of a drawn-out war outweighed any economic or political benefit and it was more profitable to leave the Caledonians alone and only under de jure submission.